-Trump administration proposes that employee performance be the top factor during federal layoffs
+Trump administration proposes that employee performance be a top factor during federal layoffs

 The RIF policies are a major element of civil service protections, even though in practice they have been little used in recent years.
 Since 2015, the annual number of RIF separations ranged from only 136 to 411, with only 56 through June of this year, out of a workforce — excluding intelligence agencies and the semi-independent U.S. Postal Service — of 2.1 million.

-However, the number laid off reflect only part of the disruptions that occur during RIFs.
-Employees in eliminated jobs in some cases may be able to displace lower-ranked employees, who in turn may displace yet others.
+However, the number of people laid off reflects only part of the disruptions that occur during RIFs.
+Employees in eliminated jobs in some cases may be able to displace lower-ranked employees, who in turn may displace others.
 For those let go, there are job placement rights, appeal rights and severance pay entitlements.

-Trump officials continue to carry out policies issued just before the election stripping most civil service protections from tens of thousands or more employees whose work involves making or carrying out policy and requiring a review of diversity and inclusiveness training that has largely suspended such training government-wide.
+Trump administration officials continue to carry out policies issued just before the election stripping most civil service protections from tens of thousands or more employees whose work involves making or carrying out policy and requiring a review of diversity and inclusiveness training that has largely suspended such training government-wide.

 Legislation is pending in Congress to block the order to change the status of policy jobs, which sponsors are working to attach to an upcoming agency funding bill.
 Democratic leaders of the House Oversight and Reform Committee on Tuesday again protested the order on training, saying it has “shut down initiatives across the nation — inside and outside the federal government — meant to combat bias and discrimination in the workplace.”

-They meanwhile have introduced legislation to require a review of “midnight” regulations issued near the end of the Trump administration that could be subject to repeal by Congress under the Congressional Review Act.
+Meanwhile, they have introduced legislation to require a review of “midnight” regulations issued near the end of the Trump administration that could be subject to repeal by Congress under the Congressional Review Act.